 The Ilford Sprite 35-II is one of my favorite camera purchases this year.
 I’ve used this camera for the last year now, and have continued to love it.
 It’s certainly not a sharp camera, but it’s so fun that it comes with me everywhere I go, getting constant use.

 This camera takes ISO 200-400 35mm film, and only has a single shutter speed and aperture, and has a AAA battery-powered flash for low light.
 So all the photographer has to do is point the camera and click the shutter button like they used to with disposable cameras.

 And that’s what makes them such a fun companion.
 Even though I have a number of cameras that are way better, I’m always going to bring this one around with me because of how well it captures emotion.
 Plus, my girlfriend loves the photos I take of her with this camera more than any other because it softens the skin and gives it that film glow everyone is talking about.

 See my full review of the Ilford Sprite 35-II camera here, or find one on Amazon here.

-The Film Developers’ Cookbook by Stevel Anchell and Bill Troop is one of the most informative and up-to-date books on film photography.
+The Film Developers’ Cookbook by Bill Troop and Steve Anchell is one of the most informative and up-to-date books on film photography.
 The latest edition was published in 2018, meaning it has information on most of the latest changes in film photography.

 The book is full of hard-to-find film developer recipes, and tips on how to get the best results when developing film.

 This has been the most impactful book on my film photography and has inspired a number of the posts on this blog.
-Even the most devout film photographers will be able to learn something from this book.
+Even the most devout film photographers will be able to learn a lot from this book.

 I’ve loved using this on both my Pentax and my Zorki cameras because of how small and versatile it is.
 That said, I always overexpose the image by a half stop to account for some amount of exposure bias since I can’t just take a peek at the image like I would with a digital camera.